UChicago-PL/smyth/README.md

 If you are using the virtual machine image that we have provided, then please skip the installation instructions, as Smyth has already been installed.

+We recommend installing Smyth on your local machine (rather than running it in the VM) for best performance.

 ## Installation

 1. Install `opam`, the OCaml package manager: